River Sheaf: Course

 The river surfaces briefly by Pond Hill, before passing under the Ponds Forge district.
 It flows through a series of huge tunnels.
-The 'Megatron' was a very large brick arch, designed to carry the weight of the Rotherham Tramway which climbed Exchange Street.
 A decaying concrete section of culvert follows until the Sheaf joins the Don under Castlegate bridge, opposite Blonk Street bridge, named after Benjamin Blonk, who was the tenant of Castle Orchards Wheel from the 1750s to the 1770s.

 Water quality

 The Environment Agency measure water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

-The water quality of the Sheaf was as follows in 2019.
+The water quality of the Sheaf was as follows in 2019:

 The river is only rated moderate for ecological status due to the fact that the channel has been heavily modified by human activity.
-Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers, perfluorooctane sulphonate and mercury compounds, none of which had previously been included in the assessment.